jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-04-26-life-or-death-the-emperors-proposition.markdown

 end
 ```

-The trickiest part from a Ruby perspective is going to be populating the arrays with every possible marble arrangement.
+The tricky part from a Ruby perspective is going to be populating the arrays with every possible marble arrangement.
 There are no limitations on how you can arrange the marbles.
 We don't need to set up both pouches, just figure out what one pouch looks like, and make the other pouch the inverse.

 This means there can be anywhere between 0-50 white marbles in one pouch, accompanied by anywhere from 0-50 black marbles.
 So 51 possible white marble arrangements, each with 51 possible black marble arrangements.
 51 * 51 means there are 2601 possible combinations.